On this page

 When should I go to hospital?

-Urgently visit your Emergency Department if your back pain is associated with any of the following symptoms:
+Urgently visit your Emergency Department if your back pain comes with with any of the following symptoms:

 - Sudden or recent difficulty emptying or controlling your bladder or bowels (especially incontinence).